 Generally, fever and headache are due to viral infection.
 You may need symptomatic treatment like antipyretics (Paracetamol), antihistamines (Cetirizine).

-Answer: Hi, Welcome to icliniq.com.
-Every CT scan abdomen and pelvis will give you a radiation exposure of approximately 14 mSv which means it gives a risk of 0.16 percent to develop cancer.
-This means 99.86 percent chance that it will not cause cancer.
-If you get another CT scan abdomen and pelvis done now...
-Read Full
+I am worried about the radiations ...
+Every CT scan abdomen and pelvis will give you a radiation exposure of approximately 14 mSv which means it gives a risk of 016 percent to develop cancer ...
+Read full

 Ask your health query to a doctor online?Ask a Radiation Oncologist Now